agsb/wirewp/README.md

 ## Board

-For easy the pcp protoboard, using common pcb protoboards, I made a mix over above:
+For using common pcb protoboards, I made a mix over above:

     coordenade X is the smaller side and Y is longest side of board;